 June Open House

-Visitors toured Dykstra Dairy, including opportunities to see where cows are milked, where they are housed and fed, and learn about the role of milk and dairy products in a healthy diet.
-Veterinarians, nutritionists, dairy farmers and other experts were available to answer questions.
+Visitors will tour Maassen Dairy, including opportunities to see where cows are milked, where they are housed and fed, and learn about the role of milk and dairy products in a healthy diet.
+Veterinarians, dairy nutritionists, dairy farmers and other experts will be available to answer questions.
 There will also be information about crop production and conservation, including the Sioux County conservation demonstration project hosted on the Maassens’ farm.

-Following the tour, guests enjoyed a free meal of barbecue beef sandwiches, as well as cheese curds provided by AMPI, Blue Bunny ice cream treats provided by Wells and milk provided by Dean Foods.
+Following the tour, guests will enjoy a free meal of barbecue beef sandwiches or hot dogs, as well as cheese curds provided by AMPI, Blue Bunny ice cream treats provided by Wells and milk provided by Dean Foods.